hofaiwong/hofaiwong.github.io/README.md

  Copyright @ Ho Fai Wong
 ## Description
 This will be the main portfolio page for Ho Fai Wong.
 I am currently located in New York City.

-Bootcamp 5 is awesome
-Yes it is yessiree